-Evidence of Behaviour Team interventions on the resilience and attendance in lessons of our highest profile pupils.
-Achieve an increase in participation in our extra-curricular and House activities.
-Achieve an increase in participation of social justice campaigns, such as Anti-Bullying Week and Advent Foodbank Donations
+- Achieve no/small gaps between disadvantaged /nondisadvantaged students on most/all of the above measures. - Evidence of successful intervention work in the reduction of pupils presenting out of lessons requiring support and mental health advice. - Evidence of Behaviour Team interventions on the resilience and attendance in lessons of our highest profile pupils. - Achieve an increase in participation in our extra-curricular and House activities. - Achieve an increase in participation of social justice campaigns, such as Anti-Bullying Week and Advent Foodbank Donations